ElMassimo/ElMassimo/README.md

 ### Projects 🛠

-My current focus is exploring development experience, and how it can help us achieve increased productivity.
+My current focus is development experience, and how it can help us achieve increased productivity.

 Also making Vite.js more approachable for the Ruby community with [Vite Ruby].